 \insertPosTable

-\paragraph{POS} We use \newcite{kim2017cross} as a reference.
-Note that they utilized a small amount of supervision in the target language as well as English supervision so the results are not directly comparable. \cref{tab:pos} shows a large (average) gap between mBERT and \newcite{kim2017cross}.
-Interestingly, mBERT still outperforms \newcite{kim2017cross} with 320 sentences in German (de), Polish (pl), Slovak (sk) and Swedish (sv).
+\paragraph{POS} We use \newcite{kim-etal-2017-cross} as a reference.
+They utilized a small amount of supervision in the target language as well as English supervision so the results are not directly comparable. \cref{tab:pos} shows a large (average) gap between mBERT and Kim et al. Interestingly, mBERT still outperforms \newcite{kim-etal-2017-cross} with 320 sentences in German (de), Polish (pl), Slovak (sk) and Swedish (sv).

 \insertParsingTable